We're here to help

 The first step is to fill out a short form in which you share more about your family and what you’re looking for in an egg donor.
 You’ll then gain immediate access to our matching platform; there is no fee to start browsing.
 When you’re ready to begin the process with a specific donor, you can place a hold on a match for up to five days.

 It is impossible to guarantee anonymity in egg donation.
 With widely available genetic testing and more state laws banning anonymous gamete donation, it’s increasingly likely that identity and shared genetics will be discovered.
-We ensure that our Split members (who will be freezing her eggs and donating half to your family) are aware of the possibility that, even in an undisclosed match, donor-conceived children may eventually want to reach out with their own questions.
+We ensure that our Split members (who will be freezing her eggs and donating half to your family) are aware of the possibility that, even in an undisclosed donation where contact information is not shared, donor-conceived children may eventually want to reach out with their own questions.

 We’re committing to working with donors who are as unique as you and your family, and hope we can find someone who is a great fit.
 There is no fee to access our matching platform and once you have an account, you can indicate specific characteristics or criteria that you’re looking for in a match.
 Sign up for emails so you can get notified, as we are constantly adding new members who may be a good match for you and your family.
 Still don’t see what you’re looking for in a donor?
 Send us an email at email@example.com and we can discuss how we can help.